What is Direct-Injection System? Its Functions & Working Principle

 The workings of a direct injection system are less complex and can be easily understood.
 Conventionally, gasoline engines work by sucking a mixture of gasoline and air into the cylinder.

-This mixture is compressed with a piston and then ignited with a spark from a spark plug to cause an explosion.
+A piston compresses this mixture, and a spark from a spark plug ignites it, causing an explosion.
 This resulting explosion moves the piston downwards, producing power.

 Traditionally, in an indirect fuel injection system, gasoline and air are pre-mixed in a chamber outside the cylinder known as the intake manifold.
-Now in a direct injection system, air and gasoline are not pre-mixed.
-Instead, the air enters through the intake manifold, while the gasoline is injected directly into the cylinder.
+Now, in a direct injection system, air and gasoline are not pre-mixed.
+Instead, the intake manifold allows the air to enter, and the cylinder receives the direct injection of gasoline.

-In the combustion chamber, there is a way fuel is distributed into it, which is known as “charge mode”.
+The “charge mode” distributes fuel into the combustion chamber.
 This charge includes homogeneous charge mode and stratified charge mode.
-In the homogeneous charge mode, the fuel is mixed evenly with the air throughout the combustion chamber due to the manifold injection.
+In the homogeneous charge mode, the manifold injection evenly mixes the fuel with the air throughout the combustion chamber.

-Whereas in the stratified charge mode, there is a zone with a higher density of fuel around the spark plug, and a leaner mixture (lower density of fuel) is far away from the spark plug.
+Furthermore, in the stratified charge mode, a zone with a higher density of fuel surrounds the spark plug, while a leaner mixture, which has a lower density of fuel, is located farther away from the spark plug.

 In a direct injection system, there are common techniques for creating a desired fuel distribution throughout the combustion chamber.
 These injection methods include spray-guided, air-guided, or wall-guided injection.